shpml/fundamentals/07_chapter/09_assessment.md

   ![Image showing "clone HTTP address"](../assets/chapter2/clone_http.png)

 6) Open up the terminal application on your computer and navigate to the `fundamentals` directory within your home directory.
-Once there, run the following Git command from the command line:
+Once you're there, run the following Git command from the command line:
 <br>
 `git clone https://your/clone/url` (substituting the clone URL you copied above)
 <br>